 Another thing you should consider when deciding whether or not a vacation rental is a smart investment for you are the expenses of owning such properties — and these are often higher than they would be for comparable properties not in vacation hotspots.
 The cost of advertising your rental unit, for example, will almost certainly be high because it could take slick, elaborate ads to entice prospective vacationers.

 Additionally, because your vacation property can be turning over much more frequently than would a standard residential rental, you could also need to spend more money per year on cleaning, replacing broken or missing items, insurance, etc.

 For these reasons, vacation rentals can be among the most challenging types of rental properties for investors.

-If the thought of searching for the right rental property, trying to calculate your return on investment, and dealing with tenants’ leaky faucets sounds like more than you’re willing to take on — but you’re still interesting in investing in real estate — one alternative might be to invest in a REIT through the RealtyMogul crowdfunding platform.
+If the thought of searching for the right rental property, trying to calculate your return on investment, and dealing with tenants’ leaky faucets sounds like more than you’re willing to take on — but you’re still interesting in investing in real estate — one alternative might be to invest in Apartment Growth REIT , which exclusively invests in multifamily apartment buildings.

-With an investment in a REIT through RealtyMogul, you can enjoy many potential benefits including the chance to realize a long-term return through appreciation of the properties in your REIT, and the chance to enjoy ongoing income typically paid out quarterly.
+With an investment in Apartment Growth REIT through RealtyMogul, you can enjoy many potential benefits including the chance to realize a long-term return through appreciation of the properties included in the portfolio, and the chance to enjoy ongoing income typically paid out quarterly.

 Additionally, because a Apartment Growth REIT is a truly passive investment — real estate and property management professionals find and then manage the day-to-day operations on these deals — such an investment gives you the potential to enjoy both the short- and long-term returns of investing in a rental property without having to do any of the work.